IIT Kanpur: History

-Case Institute of Technology and Purdue University) helped set up IIT Kanpur's research laboratories and academic programmes under the Kanpur Indo-American Programme (KIAP).
+Case Western Reserve University and Purdue University) helped set up IIT Kanpur's research laboratories and academic programmes under the Kanpur Indo-American Programme (KIAP).
 The first director of the institute was P. K. Kelkar (after whom the Central Library was renamed in 2002).

 Under the guidance of economist John Kenneth Galbraith, IIT Kanpur was the first institute in India to offer Computer science education.
 The earliest computer course was started at the institute in August 1963 on an IBM 1620 system.
 The initiative for computer education came from the Electrical engineering department, then under the chairmanship of Prof. H.K.
 Kesavan, who was concurrently the chairman of Electrical Engineering and head of the Computer Centre.
 Prof. Harry Huskey of the University of California, Berkeley, who preceded Kesavan, helped with the computer activity at IIT-Kanpur.
 In 1971, the institute began an independent academic program in Computer Science and Engineering, leading to MTech and PhD degrees.

 In 1972 the KIAP program ended, in part because of political tensions between India and Pakistan (as the USA supported Pakistan).
 Government funding was also reduced as a reaction to the sentiment that the IIT's were contributing to the brain drain.

 The institute's annual technical festival, Techkriti, was first started in 1995.

 Campus

 IIT Kanpur is located on the Grand Trunk Road, 15 km west of Kanpur City and measures close to 420 ha.
 This land was donated by the Government of Uttar Pradesh in 1960 and by March 1963 the institute had moved to its current location.

 The institute has around 6478 students with 3938 undergraduate students and 2540 postgraduate students and about 500 research associates.

+The academic area comprises the central library, departmental buildings, research centres, lecture hall complex, tutorial block and auditorium.
+The student hostels and other facilities like Student Activities Centre (SAC), Sports Complex lie outside the academic area.
+There are 15 Halls of Residence which are allotted to undergraduate, postgraduate and doctoral students.
+Additionally, married research scholars are allotted Single Bedroom Apartment (SBRA) facility on campus.

 Noida Extension centre

-IIT Kanpur is to open an extension centre in Noida with the plan of making a small convention centre there for supporting outreach activities.
-Its foundation was laid on 4 December 2012 on 5 acres of land allocated by Uttar Pradesh state government in the sector-62 of Noida city, which is less than an hour's journey from New Delhi and the Indira Gandhi International Airport.
+IIT Kanpur has its Extension Centre in Noida with a small convention centre there for supporting outreach activities.
+Its foundation was laid on 4 December 2012 on 5 five acres of land allocated by Uttar Pradesh state government in the sector-62 of Noida city, which is less than an hour's journey from New Delhi and the Indira Gandhi International Airport.
 The cost of construction is estimated to be about 25 crores.
 The new campus will have an auditorium, seminar halls for organising national and international conferences and an International Relations Office along with a 7-storey guest house.
-Several short-term management courses and refresher courses meant for distance learning will be available at the extension center.News from.
-IITK.
-Retrieved 9 October 2013.
+Several short-term management courses and refresher courses meant for distance learning will be available at the extension center.